twse/random-stuff/README.md

 ﻿# Information
 This repository contains my random stuff.
 * **names.csv**: Names for adding to [Mozilla credits list](https://www.mozilla.org/credits).
 We know there are many Mozillians, past and present, who do not have Mozillians or Mozilla Bugzilla profiles.
 This includes former staff who have not updated their email address on Mozillians and Mozilla Bugzilla.
 This list only accepts everyone added with the form as through the policy and mentioned in the [FAQ](https://www.mozilla.org/credits/faq).
-* **PSF Contributor Signatories.htm**: People who received the Python Software Foundation Contributor Agreement (partial list only).
-* **Readable Fonts**: Based on “System VIO” from OS/2.
-Can be used for languages not supported by OS/2 Unified Glyph List, including Armenian and Cherokee.
-Originally created as non-resident fonts with [FontEdit II by Iván Llanas](http://www.geocities.ws/ivan_llanas/software/fontedit2.html) and FONTEDIT by Michael J. Mefford for PC Magazine.
 * **SitePal Forum Drug Words.htm**: Words of toothpastes, drugs and medicine products used to spam the old SitePal forum.
-* **Ubunteros.htm**: Launchpad users who signed the Ubuntu Code of Conduct (partial list only).

 ## Manually bulk-adding names to Mozilla credits list using command line
 You won't receive any emails when your name is added - this will only see the message in the logs.